 - Schools were partially reopened from 26 May.
 This will allow for revision classes and state exams but a full reopening is not expected until September

 - Cinemas, theatres and exhibitions began reopening on 26 May, but only at 30% capacity.
-Outdoor concerts of up to 400 people are permitted if concert-goers remain at a safe distance from each other
+Outdoor concerts of up to 400 people are permitted, but with social distancing

-- Spain's renowned La Liga football championship is set to resume on 11 June
+- Spain's renowned La Liga football championship kicked off on 11 June but without spectators

 Switzerland: Museums and restaurants return